 4) But what if I want to exchange for longer than a few weeks?
 There are groups out there that world school and do long-term (like half a year or longer) exchanges .
 But maybe you should consider your child’s point of view.

-Next week, I’ll give some tips and tricks on how to do an actual Home Exchange (learn from my scar tissue, please).
+Next week in Part II of this post, I’ll give some tips and tricks on how to do an actual Home Exchange (learn from my scar tissue, please).

 And remember my sister, the nurse who lives in the UK that I had seen only twice in the past six years before my trip in May?
 I not only saw her for a third time in May, but her and her fiancé arrived yesterday!
 They flew into Seville and drove south to join us at our beach home exchange on the Southern coast of Spain.